mattt/rack-scaffold/README.md

 # Rack::Scaffold
 **Automatically generate RESTful CRUD services**

 > This project generalizes the webservice auto-generation functionality of [Rack::CoreData](https://github.com/mattt/rack-core-data) with a plugin architecture that can adapt to any data model format.
-It is currently being actively developed for inclusion in the next release of [Helios](https://github.com/helios-framework/helios)
+It is currently used in the latest release of [Helios](https://github.com/helios-framework/helios)

 ### Supported Data Models